 Here at Officely we've now reopened over 200 offices since the pandemic and transitioned their workforces to hybrid.

-We've learnt a lot over the process and I've put together an ebook to share those learnings.
-I've summarised the key points below, you can access the full report here.
+We've learnt a lot over the process and put together a guide to share those learnings.

-We have found offices reopen in two phases.
+Once you've established your business is ready to become a hybrid workplace, we have found offices reopen in two phases.
 The first is the initial reopening, during this phase your primary concern should be keeping your team safe.
-The second phase is embracing hybrid work and making it work effectively for your organisation.
+The second phase is embracing hybrid work and making it work effectively for your organization.

 Phase 1 - Initial Reopening

 Reopening your office on an opt-in basis.
 Your principal concern here should be creating a safe working environment.
 You can ask your team what tWe have found the three most important requirements for keeping your team safe are:

 - Capacity management - capping the number of people in the office per day to ensure physical distancing.

 - Health surveys - daily health attestations sent to those going into the office confirming the employee is symptom-free and hasn't been in contact with a high-risk individual.

 - Contact tracing - you need an accurate list of everyone who has been in the office.
 A spreadsheet can work for smaller orgs, however they quickly get unwieldy.
 The key is getting 100% adoption, just one employee who enters the office without recording their name can bring everything down.
 In our experience, stand-alone apps don't get 100% adoption due to the friction of downloading/signing up.
 We have built our contact tracing within Slack, reducing the friction as much as possible and getting company wide adoption by default.

 In the hopefully not too distant future, your attention will turn to embracing hybrid work and making it effective for your organisation.